 Some people love the ritual of making coffee in the morning, but others would just instead that extra five minutes in bed!

 Pods are for you if speed and ease of making your coffee are the priority.
-You will not get as good quality coffee from a pod as you could from some beans, but you get a decent coffee, more time in bed, and no clean-up.
+You will not get as high of quality coffee from a pod as you could from some beans, but you get a decent coffee, more time in bed, and no clean-up.

-Coffee Beans are for you if you are aiming to make the most delicious coffee possible.
+Coffee Beans are for you if you are aiming to make a great cup of coffee that fit your personal preferences.
 Quality is your main concern, and you’re happy to lose a few minutes on a morning grinding, weighing, and brewing those top-notch beans.